Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

-Using $E_N = 0.3$ GeV and $\Delta t = 1$ ns we find the upper bound on the mass, $m_N < 10$ MeV.
-For scenarios with $X_s$ production in a decay pipe, the timing gives a strong bound on its mass: $m_N$, $m_B < 10$ MeV.
-In the case of $N$, $B$ decays this bound leads to very forward excess of events in MiniBooNE which contradicts data.
-(The observed angular spectrum of the MiniBooNE excess requires $m_N$ to be above 200 MeV \cite{Jordan:2018qiy}, such that the dominant production of heavy neutrinos are kaon decays at the source.)
-Such a possibility can still be considered if there is two component interpretation of the angular distribution of the excess (which, in fact, is favored by recent data).
-One component is nearly isotropic due to e.g. underestimated background and new physics contribution peaks in the forward direction.
-Keeping this in mind we will still consider such scenarios.\\
+Using the typical excess energy $E_N = 0.3$ GeV and $\Delta t = 1$ ns we find the from (\ref{eq:deltat}) the upper bound on the mass: $m_N < 10$ MeV.
+In the case of $N-$ and $B-$decays this bound leads to very forward excess of events in MiniBooNE which contradicts data.
+Indeed, the observed angular spectrum of the MiniBooNE excess requires $m_N$ to be above 200 MeV \cite{Jordan:2018qiy}.
+Such a possibility can still be considered if there is a two component interpretation of the angular distribution of the excess which, in fact, is favored by recent data.
+One component, e.g., due to underestimated background is nearly isotropic and another one due to new physics contribution peaks in the forward direction.
+Keeping this in mind we will consider such scenarios.\\

-Another possibility is that the final state $\xi$ is produced via upscattering of $X_s$.
-In the upscattering case, the typical decay length is smaller than the detector size $\lambda_N < d$.
-Then, we should use $l = \lambda_N = c \tau^0 E_N/m_N$ as an conservative estimate for the distance of decay.
-Using expression (\ref{eq: deldel}) for the delay we can write the lifetime of $N$ as
+Another possibility is that $N$ and $B$ are produced via the $\nu_\mu-$ (or another light particle) upscattering.
+In the upscattering case, the typical decay length is smaller than a detector size: $\lambda_N < d$.
+Therefore, we should take $\lambda_N$ as a conservative estimate of the distance of $N-$decay.
+Substituting $l$ by $\lambda_N = c \tau^0 E_N/m_N$ in the expression (\ref{eq:deldel}) we can write the upper bound on lifetime of $N$ which ensures a delay smaller than a given $\Delta t$:

-For $y \ll 1$ this gives
+For $ m_N/E_N \ll 1$ this gives